-- Laura Dassow Walls: Professor Emeritus of English at the University of Notre Dame, and author of Henry David Thoreau: A Life, among other books.
+- Laura Dassow Walls: Professor emeritus of English at the University of Notre Dame and the author of Henry David Thoreau: A Life

-- Alex Beam: Author, journalist, former columnist, and a current contributor to The Boston Globe.
+- Alex Beam: Author, journalist, and contributor to The Boston Globe

 Colin McEnroe and Cat Pastor contributed to this show.